Student Handbook and Code of Conduct

 Children must arrive at school on time.
 While students may receive make-up work to complete after an absence, the most valuable education, learning, and growth of students are only accomplished in the classroom with peer interaction and teacher support.

 Checking Students In and Out of School

-Please limit checking your child out of school during the school day to emergency situations.Please check your child out of school through the main office.
-Parents may not go directly to a classroom to check out a child, or to talk with them.
+Please limit checking your child out of school during the school day to emergency situations.
+To checkout your student, please come to the main office.
+Parents may not go directly to a classroom to check out a child or to talk with them.
+All adults must show ID to check a student out.
 We will not send your child out of the building if you are not in the building to meet him or her.